Cmac2712/blog-posts/2 Areas 🏞️/Blog/conditional-types-in-typescript.md

 ### The Challenge: Doubling Strings and Numbers

 Imagine we want to create a `double` function that accepts either a string or a number as its argument and returns the doubled value.
-We want the returned type to match the input type i.e 2
+We want the returned type to match the input type i.e 2 doubled returns 4 but "two" doubled returns "twotwo".

 Let's explore some potential solutions: